Yi Yi: Plot

-Unwilling to speak to his grandmother because he feels like she can't hear him, Yang Yang starts taking photographs.
+Unwilling to speak to his grandmother because he feels like she cannot hear him, Yang-Yang starts taking photographs.
 To punish him for leaving school to buy film, Yang-Yang is forced to face a wall while his teacher circulates his photographs among the other students.
-Later, after seeing the girl who torments him because she likes him swimming, Yang-Yang teaches himself how to swim to learn more about his tormenter.
+Later, after seeing the girl who torments him (because she likes him) swimming, Yang-Yang teaches himself how to swim to learn more about his tormenter.

 NJ is sent by his company to Tokyo to continue talks with Ota; Sherry also flies to Japan.
 The two reunite and recount their past; Sherry remains affected by NJ's abrupt departure and NJ attempts to resolve their tensions.
-They travel to another city and check into a hotel, but when NJ insists on separate rooms, Sherry berates him and breaks down.
+They travel to another city and check into a hotel, but when NJ rejects Sherry's requests that they start a new life together, Sherry berates him and breaks down.
 They return to Tokyo and check back into their respective rooms; before leaving, NJ tells Sherry that he has never loved anyone else.
 The next day, NJ is informed by his colleague that they have secured a deal with another client and he is to return to Taipei immediately.
 In response, NJ berates his colleague for abandoning Ota.
 Later, NJ goes to check on Sherry's room, learning that she has already checked out.

 Upon her mother's death, Min-Min returns home and is reunited with her family.
-At the funeral, NJ's colleague urges him to come back to work but he refuses.
-Yang-Yang recites a poem in front of her shrine.
+At the funeral, NJ's colleague urges him to come back to work, but he refuses.
+In front of her shrine, Yang-Yang recites an intimate monologue.
 He recounts their time together, his hope of finding where she went, and a desire to "tell people what they don't know, show them what they can't see."
-He concludes his poem by saying how his newborn cousin reminds him of her, always saying she's old, as he always wanted to say along with her, "I am old too."
+He concludes his poem by saying how his newborn cousin reminds him of her, always saying she is old, as he always wanted to say along with her, "I am old too."